-cal background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
+This course provides an intensive study of the works of several major British authors.
+Emphasis is placed on British history, culture, and the literary merits.
+Upon completion, students should be able to interpret, analyze, and evaluate the works studied.
 This course has been approved for transfer under the Comprehensive Articulation Agreement as a general education course in Humanities/Fine Arts.